 LaVerne Noyes Scholarship--Awarded to undergraduate students with no prior degree who are U.S. citizens and are direct blood descendants of U.S. Army or Navy veterans who served in World War I as specified on the application.
-Financial need is required.
-A FAFSA must be completed as soon as possible after January 1 for the upcoming academic year.
+Preference is given to students with financial need.
+A FAFSA must be completed as soon as possible after October 1 for the upcoming academic year.
 This scholarship may be renewed for an additional three years (eight semesters total) or until a baccalaureate degree is received, whichever comes first.
 Recipients must maintain full-time enrollment status and good academic standing.
-The application deadline is March 1 prior to the upcoming academic year.
+The application deadline is April 1 prior to the upcoming academic year.
 View and print a LaVerne Noyes Application.

 Ronald Rohling Scholarship--Awarded to an entering first-year full-time student who is a graduate of Muscatine (Iowa) High School.
 Applications are available from the Muscatine High School Scholarship Committee, Guidance Department, Muscatine High School, 2705 Cedar St., Muscatine, IA 52761.